• Call to Order: 0800 098 8877

 Juliana Kerosene Greenhouse Heater

 Here is a great option if your greenhouse doesn’t have electrical access and you don’t want to trail extension leads through your garden in the rain and snow.
 Something about that just doesn’t sound safe.
-We have this kerosene heater in stock, and the delivery is free.

 This kerosene heater can heat greenhouses that are up to 15 square meters.